 Photo credit: Sarah Jane Sanders, 2016.

-Gwenda Bond is the author of the young adult novels Lois Lane: Fallout and Girl on a Wire, among others.
-Lois Lane: Double Down, Girl in the Shadows, and the comic book miniseries Girl Over Paris (with Kate Leth and Ming Doyle) are next up in 2016.
+Gwenda Bond writes for children and young adults.
+Her novels include Lois Lane: Fallout and Double Down, which bring the iconic comic book character front and center in her own YA novel series, and Girl on a Wire, about a daredevil heroine who discovers magic and mystery lurking at the Cirque American.
+Next up in 2016 are Girl in the Shadows and the comic book miniseries/graphic novel Girl Over Paris (with Kate Leth and Ming Doyle), companions to Girl on a Wire.
 She has also written for Publishers Weekly, the Los Angeles Times, the Washington Post, and many other publications.
 She has an MFA in Writing from the Vermont College of Fine Arts, and lives in a hundred-year-old house in Lexington, Kentucky, with her husband, author Christopher Rowe, and their menagerie.
 Visit her online at www.gwendabond.com or @gwenda on twitter.

 Cover Images and Book Descriptions: